DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/EXPERIMENTAL_RESULTS_DISCUSSION.md

 2. **Spatial resolution > decoder sophistication**
    - 112×112 features + simple decoder > 56×56 features + complex decoder

-3. **Parameter efficiency matters**
+3. **Decoder simplicity matters**
-   - 34K parameters achieved what 8-35M couldn't
+   - Simple decoder achieves best results with limited data

 4. **Validate across architectures**
    - What works for one architecture may not work for another